loffelmann/Rubik/README.md

 # Repository Contents

-cubes.py contains Python models (1 model so far and counting) of Rubik's cubes and related puzzles.
+*cubes.py* contains Python models (1 model so far and counting) of Rubik's cubes and related puzzles.
 Each model defines valid moves, recognizes whether the cube is solved, and so on.
 I.e., it implements the problem and some simple analysis methods, but not the solution.
 Cube visualization is there, too.

-MoveSequence from sequences.py is a wrapper for a sequence of moves on a specific cube.
+MoveSequence from *sequences.py* is a wrapper for a sequence of moves on a specific cube.
 It is used to pass training and other data around.

-solvers.py define a few methods to generate moves on a cube.
+*solvers.py* define a few methods to generate moves on a cube.
 RandomSolver, despite its name, is meant to generate some kind of data rather than actually solve anything.
 MemorizeSolver remembers the move it has seen after a specific cube position (using a dict, no neural net involved), and regurgitates the move when it encounters the position again; It is meant to be a dumb reference so that my first (also dumb) AI algorithms have something to compare to.
 The remaining solvers (i.e., TorchMLPSolver) are the actual AI.

-main.py is for high-level experiments and examples how to use stuff.
+*main.py* is for high-level experiments and examples how to use stuff.
+By default, it should run a demo with a pre-trained solver stored in *trained\_solvers/*.

 Tested with Python 3.9.15, PyTorch 1.13.1